Over two years, you will:

-The Future Leaders Program (FLP) tests a new approach to these challenges by fostering the ambitions and potential of participating teachers, and developing their skills and aptitude for the challenging and rewarding roles of school leadership.
+The Future Leaders Program (FLP) tests a new approach to these challenges by fostering the ambitions and potential of participating educators and developing their skills and aptitude for the challenging and rewarding roles of school leadership.

 Ongoing support is critical to ensuring participants and schools gain the most from the Future Leaders Program.
 It is important that you apply with your principal’s support as the program contains an element of time release that your principal must agree too.
 Additionally, your principal will also need to provide consent and commit to supporting you to lead an Innovation Project in your school where you apply your learning whilst working towards your school’s priorities.

 The Australian education system is struggling to provide an excellent and equitable education for all young people.

-In response to these challenges, the Future Leaders Program (FLP) was announced as part of the Australian Government’s ‘Our Plan for Quality Education’ released on 10 May 2019.
+In response to these challenges, the FLP was announced as part of the Australian Government’s ‘Our Plan for Quality Education’ released on 10 May 2019.
+It is delivered with the support of the Australian Government Department of Education.